ibm-cloud-docs/vpc/lb-create.md

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login){: external} and log in to your account.
 1. Select the **Navigation menu** ![Menu icon](../icons/icon_hamburger.svg), then click **Infrastructure** ![VPC icon](../../icons/vpc.svg) > **Network** > **Load balancers**.
-1. On the Load balancers page, click **Create**.
+1. On the Load balancers for VPC page, click **Create**.
-1. For Load balancer type, select the Application Load Balancer (ALB) tile.
+1. For Load balancer type, select the **Application Load Balancer (ALB)** tile.
-1. In the Location section, edit the following fields, if necessary.
+1. In the Location section, edit the following field, if necessary.
-   * **Geography**: Indicates the geography where you want the load balancer created.
    * **Region**: Indicates the region where you want the load balancer created.
 1. In the Details section, complete the following information:
    * **Name**: Enter a name for the load balancer, such as `my-load-balancer`.
    * **Resource group**: Select a resource group for the load balancer.
    * **Tags**: (Optional) Add tags to help you organize and find your resources.
 You can add more tags later.
 For more information, see [Working with tags](/docs/account?topic=account-tag).
    * **Access management tags**: (Optional) Add access management tags to resources to help organize access control relationships.
 The only supported format for access management tags is `key:value`.
 For more information, see [Controlling access to resources by using tags](/docs/account?topic=account-access-tags-tutorial).
-   * Select the **Application Load Balancer (ALB)** tile.
    * **Virtual private cloud**: Select your VPC.
-   * **Type**: Select the load balancer type.
-     * A public load balancer has a public IP address, which means that it can route requests from clients over the internet.
-     * A private load balancer has a private IP address, which means that it is accessible only to internal clients on your private subnets, within the same region and VPC.
-   * For the DNS type, select either **Public** or **Private**.
-Private DNS zones are resolvable only on IBM Cloud, and only from explicitly permitted networks in an account or with cross-account access.

-      **For Private type only**, click **Bind** to enter your DNS instance and zone information, then click **Bind**.

    * **Subnets**: Select the subnets in which to create your load balancer.
 To maximize the availability of your application, select subnets in different zones.

         You cannot assign more than 15 subnets per ALB.
         {: important}

+   * **Type**: Select the load balancer type.
+     * A **Public** load balancer has a public IP address, which means that it can route requests from clients over the internet.
+     * A **Private** load balancer has a private IP address, which means that it is accessible only to internal clients within the same region and VPC.
+   * **DNS type**: Select either **Public** or **Private**.
+Private DNS zones are resolvable only on IBM Cloud, and only from explicitly permitted networks in an account or with cross-account access.

+      **For Private type only**, click **Bind** to enter your DNS instance and zone information, then click **Bind**.
+      {: note}

 1. In the Back-end pools section, click **Create** and specify the following information to create a back-end pool.
 You can create one or more pools.
    * **Name**: Enter a name for the pool, such as `my-pool`.
    * **Pool protocol**: Select the protocol for your instances in this pool.
 The pool protocol must be compatible with its listener protocol.
 For HTTP or HTTPS listeners, use HTTP as the pool protocol.
 For TCP listeners, use TCP as the pool protocol.
    * **Session stickiness**: Select whether all requests during a user's session are sent to the same instance.
+   * **Proxy protocol**: Select **Disabled** (default), **Version 1**, or **Version 2** (versions of the proxy protocol header).
+Proxy protocol attaches a proxy protocol header to the TCP, HTTP, and HTTPS packets that are sent to the back-end pool.
+This setting enables the the back-end servers to get the client IP and port information that the load balancer sets in the proxy protocol header.
    * **Method**: Select how you want the load balancer to distribute traffic across the instances in the pool:
        * **Least connections:** Forward requests to the instance with the least number of connections at the current time.
        * **Round robin:** Forward requests to each instance in turn.
 All instances receive approximately an equal number of client connections.